April 11, 2013

 We are disappointed to report that the President’s request does not include funding for the Beginning Farmer and Rancher Individual Development Accounts (BFRIDA) program.
 The 2008 Farm Bill directed USDA to administer the BFRIDA pilot program to help beginning farmers and ranchers of limited means finance their agricultural endeavors through business and financial education and matched savings accounts.
 Unfortunately, however, the program has never been funded in an appropriations bill.

 What’s Next for the Budget?

 In part because of the delay in its release, the President’s budget will likely have a minimal impact on the FY 2014 appropriations process that is already underway.
 Appropriators have started to hold hearings, and Congressional member letters with priorities for FY 2014 funding bills are due over the next two weeks.
 The House and the Senate have also already passed their respective budget resolutions for FY 2014.

 The bigger question concerns the proposal’s impact on negotiations heading into the summer over the debt ceiling limit, and whether there will be a broader agreement between Democrats and Republicans on longer budget goals.
 The fate of the new farm bill is also closely tied to the progress and outcome of those negotiations.

 NSAC will be providing updates and information about the appropriations and budget processes as they unfold.
 Our updated appropriations chart with information about the President’s budget request for key sustainable agriculture programs will be available soon.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Organic, Research, Education & Extension, Rural Development